What does a CRO consultant do? Plus advice for hiring the right consultant for your program

 At the heart of each experiment is the hypothesis – the statement that the experiment is built around.

 But hypotheses can range in quality.
 In fact, many wouldn’t even qualify as a hypothesis: eg “What if we removed the registration step from checkout”.
 That might be fine to get an idea across, but it’s going to underperform as a test hypothesis.

 For us, an effective hypothesis is made up of eight key components.
-If it’s reduced to just one component showing what you’ll change (the “test concept”), you’ll not just weaken the potential impact of the test – you’ll undermine the entire testing programme.
+If it’s reduced to just one component showing what you’ll change (the “test concept”), you’ll not just weaken the potential impact of the test – you’ll undermine the entire testing program.

 Conversion.com’s hypothesis framework

 It’s a simple framework – but there are three factors that make it so effective.

 - Putting data first.
 Quantitative and qualitative data is literally the first element in the framework.
 It focuses the optimizer on understanding why visitors aren’t converting, rather than brainstorming solutions and hoping there’ll be a problem to match.